 Many schools are looking and have the funds to build a specific academic department.
 Whether you excel in math, business, or physics, there may be a scholarship for you.
 You’ll need to contact the Department Head to see if they’re willing to help you.
 These scholarships are often available in STEM fields — science , technology , engineering, and mathematics.
 These departments are seeking new research and expertise, so you need to show your track record and make the investment worthwhile.

 A tuition waiver allows students not to pay a portion of their tuition.
 While not all schools grant international students a tuition waiver, a handful to do.
-The school will specify the requirements to be met for a waiver of tuition.
+The school will specify the requirements to be met before international students qualify for a waiver of tuition.
 It can be based on citizenship, academic performance, or part of a fellowship or grant.
 Do your research, look at the school’s website, and talk to your admissions counsellor or an international student advisor to find out more about eligibility.

-Many organisations worldwide have created scholarships and grants to help students study abroad.
+Many organisations worldwide have created scholarships and grants to offer aid to help students study abroad.
 But these awards can be competitive.
 There are thousands of scholarships and grants out there, but remember to put the time and effort into each application to increase the likelihood of winning the award.
 Have your application reviewed and submit as many as you can.
 You can search for international education scholarships on IEFA.org.

 Working in the U.S. to supplement your financial support is difficult for international students.
 F-1 students may work part-time on campus if they are in good academic standing or have completed their academic programme.
 For OPT or CPT approval, your work must be directly related to your major.
 Check with your International Student Advisor if you can work during your studies.

-If you pursue higher degrees, some international organizations can help you study in the U.S., including the United Nations and the World Health Organization, to name a few.
-Again, these scholarships are extremely competitive, but they can be amazing if you have the qualifications and skills to do so.
+If you pursue higher education degrees, some international organizations can help you study in the U.S., including the United Nations and the World Health Organization, to name a few.
+Again, these international scholarships are extremely competitive, but they can be amazing if you have the qualifications and skills to do so.